Brayooh/akan-name/README.md

 - `atom .`
 - `code .` [//]: # (this is if Visual Studio Code is your preferred text editor)

+#BDD
+# Behaviour
+* a web application that uses the same idea as a calculator, where it takes your birthday and calculates the day of the week you were born and depending on their gender to reveal an akan name.
+# input example
+* day and year of birth
+* centuary
+# output example
+* A pop up message on your akan name

 # Contact information
 -`https://github.com/Brayooh`
 -`0701259902`